 top of page

-Dental school truth: success or caliber of a dental school is quantified by tangible measures such as board pass rates and matching into specialties.
-While these quantitative factors are a requirement for schools to support each student to obtain licensure, there is a huge void in personal development during dental school leading to common neglect in student mental health and wellness along the way.
+Dental school truth: student learner success is quantified by tangible measures such as board pass rates and matching into specialties.
+While these quantitative factors are a requirement for schools to support each student to obtain licensure, personal development (student mental health and wellness) during dental school can be neglected along the way.
 Looking back on my four years at UCSF, I wish I had the tools to manage my racing thoughts about my sim lab class 2 practical and anatomy test.
 This blog post is dedicated to nurturing a skill that is best benefited by starting early on in your career.
-My goal in this blog post is to help you find comfort in a cloud of uncertainty, which is truly a realm of open opportunities for you to carve your path in dentistry!
+My goal in this blog post is to help you find comfort in a cloud of uncertainty.

 I asked guest writer, Charlie Cage, DDS, MS who has over 13 years of clinical experience and 5 years in advanced dental education, “How can dentists improve their mental health and avoid burnout?”
 After a thorough conversation, she graciously offers a tool to organize our racing thoughts, concept mapping.
 Enjoy this short four-minute read below or short video tutorial